 When it came to the proportion of all job openings that were linked to robotics, related job postings rose in August 2021, with 0.8% of newly posted job advertisements being linked to the topic.

-Cybersecurity hiring levels in the power industry rose in April 2022By
+"Robotics hiring in the power industry rose in August 2021"

 This latest figure was a decrease compared to the 1.6% of newly advertised jobs that were linked to robotics in the equivalent month a year ago.